This is step 6 of 9 of the implementation module Recruiting.

 - Create a customized process for each category: This way, a working student can for example be hired faster than a full-time employee, who you may want to interview several times.

-- See at a glance how many candidates are currently in each recruiting stage: Go to Recruiting > Positions and get a clear overview of all the vacant positions in your company.
+- See at a glance how many candidates are currently in each recruiting stage: Go to Recruiting > Jobs and get a clear overview of all the vacant jobs in your company.

 What are predefined stages?